Frequently Asked Questions

 • A REIT (Real Estate Investment Trust) is basically real estate flavored stock and is often highly correlated to the performance of the stock market.
 As direct fractional investors, Wellings Capital clients are protected from that volatility.

 Additionally, direct fractional ownership provides investors access to all of the tax advantages that are often unavailable to REIT Investors.
-REITs typically make the majority of their fees through transactions, while the bulk of our fees come after our investors make money.
+REITs typically make the majority of their income through transaction fees, while the bulk of our revenue comes after our investors make money.

-• The frequency of distributions will vary based upon the investment, but often investors receive distributions on a monthly basis.
+• The frequency of distributions will vary based upon the fund or sidecar, but typically investors receive distributions on a monthly or quarterly basis.

 • Yes, you can always add new money to any existing fund which is open.
 Please check with our team about this if you have additional questions.